carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ]
 ```

-git commit -m "create and set a new file for api/urls.py with code to set up Django URL patterns for song listing/creation and song detail using 'SongListCreateView' and 'SongDetailView' views, respectively.
+**useful**: git commit -m "create and set a new file for api/urls.py with code to set up Django URL patterns for song listing/creation and song detail using 'SongListCreateView' and 'SongDetailView' views, respectively.
 This information was also updated on Readme."

 ##### music_player_app/urls.py